 Keep this medication in the container it came in, tightly closed, and out of reach of children.
 Store it at room temperature and away from excess heat and moisture (not in the bathroom).
 Protect the liquid from light.
-Throw away any medication that is outdated or no longer needed.
-Talk to your pharmacist about the proper disposal of your medication.

 In case of emergency/overdose

 In case of overdose, call your local poison control center at 1-800-222-1222.
 If the victim has collapsed or is not breathing, call local emergency services at 911.

 Keep all appointments with your doctor and the laboratory.
 Your doctor will order certain lab tests to check your response to mesoridazine.

 Do not let anyone else take your medication.
 Ask your pharmacist any questions you have about refilling your prescription.

 It is important for you to keep a written list of all of the prescription and nonprescription (over-the-counter) medicines you are taking, as well as any products such as vitamins, minerals, or other dietary supplements.
 You should bring this list with you each time you visit a doctor or if you are admitted to a hospital.
 It is also important information to carry with you in case of emergencies.

 ¶ This branded product is no longer on the market.
 Generic alternatives may be available.